devansh-srivastav-kashyap/Estimation-of-the-Curve-by-Euler-Method/README.md

 Output- The expected curve that is the solution to the Equation.

 In my code, I have set the differential equation as default.
 You may change it as per your interest.

+Default Differential Equation- dy/dx + 2y= 2-exp(-4x) with initial condition as y(0)=1/